duncantmiller/ai-developer-resources/README.md

 #### Contributing
 I hope you find these resources useful as well and if you have any to add that I'm missing please email me at [duncan@botdevs.ai](mailto:duncan@botdevs.ai) or submit a PR to update the [source code](https://github.com/duncantmiller/ai-developer-resources/blob/main/README.md) for this list.

-#### About BotDevs
+#### About PromptShiro
-BotDevs.ai is a reverse job board for AI developers which is run as an open source, open startup.
-Learn more [about BotDevs](https://botdevs.ai/about).
+PromptShiro is a tool suite for prompt engineering, model versioning, quantitative testing, performance monitoring, and fine-tuning developed I developed at OpenShiro.
+Learn more [about OpenShiro](https://openshiro.com/).

 ### AI Courses
 #### Introductory